redredgroovy/salt-pillar-vault/README.md

 The `url` parameter is the full URL to the Vault API endpoint.

-The `config` parameter is the path to the secret map YML file on the master.
+The `config` parameter is the local path, salt:// path, or URL to the secret map YML file to be parsed by the master.

 The `token` parameter is an explicit token to use for authentication, and it overrides all other authentication methods.